 If an employee who is qualified to retire and receive Social Security benefits or Wisconsin Retirement Fund Annuity payments or other public employment fund annuities, dies prior to retirement, then the spouse shall receive the equivalent value of up to ninety percent (90%) of the deceased employee’s accumulated unused sick leave credits as computed herein.
 In addition, if an employee who is younger than age 55 but has at least fifteen (15) years of employment with the District dies, then the spouse shall receive the equivalent value of up to ninety percent (90%) of the deceased employee’s accumulated unused sick leave credits as computed herein.
 If there is no spouse, then the remaining balance shall revert to the estate.

-If a retired employee dies and is receiving benefits under this section, his/her spouse or partner will continue to receive benefits which are in force at the time of the death of the retired employee this section until the first of the following occurs:
+If a retired employee dies and is receiving benefits under this section, his/her spouse will continue to receive benefits which are in force at the time of the death of the retired employee until the first of the following occurs:

 Said funds are exhausted;

 The spouse elects to discontinue coverage in the District benefit programs;

 The spouse dies; or

 Employees who (1) retire; (2) have spouses actively employed by the District at the time of retirement; and (3) transfer to their spouse’s District coverage may, at the option of the employee, bank their accumulated sick leave until such time as they elect to utilize it or their spouse leaves District employment, whichever occurs first.